 If you like fish, it is worthwhile seeking out your nearest fishmonger – they offer a far better service and choice than the supermarkets – plus you’ll be supporting a local business.
 A good fishmonger will offer tips on cleaning fish, recipes, what to buy and they will order stock specially for you.

 I am lucky enough to live close to a supermarket that has an excellent fish counter, with everything from live lobster and crab to razor clams and carp.
-It is also great value for money – something I am ever more conscious of these days.
+It is also great value for money (something I am ever more conscious of these days), I can pick up a kilo for around £6.50.
 So, whenever I want to remind myself of those balmy summer evenings eating outdoors in France, I pop over and buy a couple of kilos of mussels.

 Moules a la creme is a great starter or main and can be accompanied by crusty bread or chips (frites) depending on how many will be dining.
 However, remember if you are cooking for a large group, you need a large pan – preferably a stockpot with a cover.